-5 reasons diversity training is not as successful as anticipated
+5 reasons diversity training usually fails

 Anti-bias training can reinforce stereotypes

-According to research from sociologists Dobbin and Kalev, requesting people to disavow stereotypes can actually enforce them.
+According to the research from sociologists Dobbin and Kalev, requesting people to let go of their stereotypes can actually encourage people to hold onto them tighter.
 In essence, it’s hard to ignore something you’re told to ignore.
 They write, “Diversity training typically encourages people to recognize and fight stereotypes.
 This may simply be counterproductive.”

 Diversity training can activate “white fragility”